VictoriaChoy/victoriachoy.github.io/README.md

 8.2 Lower-secondary English (12-15 years old)

-I developed curriculum for this age group based on Oxford's textbooks _Our World_ and online multimedia materials.
-Focusing on enhancing students' critical thinkking and creative thinking skills, I used graphic organizers such as Venn Diagram to teach students English writing.
+I developed curriculum for this age group based on Oxford's textbooks _Discover_ and online multimedia materials.
+Focusing on enhancing students' critical thinkking and creative thinking skills, I used graphic organizers such as Venn Diagram to teach students English writing in an immersive method.

 8.3  Upper-secondary English (15-18 years old)

-Making learning meaninful related to students' experiences, agency and self-efficacy
+Making learning meaninful related to students' experiences

 8.4  University Interdisciplinary Learning (Adults)